dmail-old/jsenv-core/README.md

 ## Basic usage

-#### api.polyfill(featureIds, userAgentString)
+#### api.polyfill(featureIds, userAgent)

-Creates a .js file containing all the polyfill required to get the listed features for this userAgent.
+Creates a file with fix instructions required by this userAgent to get the listed features.
-It returns a promise resolving to the file path.
+Returns a promise resolving to the path of the file containing instructions.

-#### api.transpile(filePath, featureIds, userAgentString)
+#### api.transpile(filePath, featureIds, userAgent)

-Create a version of the file where all feature not natively available for this userAgent are transpiled using babel.
+Creates a file transpiling what is required by this userAgent to get the listed features (transpilation is done using [babel](https://babeljs.io/)).
 Returns a promise resolving to the path of the transpiled file.